oogxdd/oogxdd/README.md

     - Dictation/handwriting notes OCR (BYOC: cloud or local)
     - Use it to act as a second brain for your ~coding~ life-assistant agents!...

-- [CodeRoamer](https://github.com/oogxdd/coderoamer) - mobile app run and manage your coding agents from your phone, powered by [sprites.dev](https://sprites.dev/) sandboxes
+- [CodeRoamer](https://github.com/oogxdd/coderoamer) - mobile app to run and manage your coding agents from your phone, powered by [sprites.dev](https://sprites.dev/) sandboxes

 ___